osiweb/Hardware/new/sol20/sides/README.md

 - Use a trim router with a 1/4" roundover router bit to round off the edges on both sides.
 - shape the edges until round and smooth by sanding
 - sand both sides of each piece with progressively finer paper (120-180-220) until smooth.
+- Finish as desired.
+Panels with the original Sol kits were not finished, and the builder was instructed to finish them as desired.
+Later kits came with pre-finished walnut.

 Inner (plywood or masonite):
 - Use the CNC to cut out the walnut and inner (plywood or masonite) pieces.
 - Sand the edges until smooth, and sand the faces with 220-grid sandpaper until smooth.